klen/donald/README.rst

 .. _description:

-Donald -- A simple task engine for Asyncio.
+Donald -- A fast and simple tasks manager for Asyncio.

-The main goal for Donald to run async/sync code without blocking main loop.

 Donald supports synchronous and asynchronous paradigms.
 The package is running coroutines and functions in multi loops.
 Donald could run periodic tasks and